Russia: information for victims of rape and sexual assault

 - engage with foreign legal authorities following a rape or other form of sexual assault overseas

-For information on support available in the UK, see Rape and Sexual Assault: Returning to the UK
+For information on support available in the UK, see Victim of rape and sexual assault abroad

 First steps

-It is your choice about what you do next, but this information may help you in coming to a decision.
+It is your choice what you do next, but this information may help you to come to a decision.
 The most important thing is to make sure that you are as safe as you can be.
 You can:

-- contact British Embassy Moscow on +7 495 956 7200 (Option 1 for English then Option 2 for consular services) 24/7.
-Embassy staff will be empathetic and non-judgmental, and can provide information on local police and medical procedures.
+contact British Embassy Moscow on +7 495 956 7200 (Option 1 for English then Option 2 for consular services) 24/7.
+Consular staff will be empathetic and non-judgmental and can provide information on local police and medical procedures.
 Anything you tell them will be treated in the strictest confidence.
 They can contact your family or friends for you if you wish

 If you want to report the incident to the police in Russia

-if you have a tour operator, they should be able to arrange for someone to support you.
-If you do not have a tour operator and you are in the area where there is British Embassy Moscow or British Consulate General Ekaterinburg, they will try to send a consular officer to support you, where timing and location allow.
-You will always be able to speak to trained consular staff on the telephone +7 495 956 7200 (Option 1 for English then Option 2 for consular services) 24/7
+If you are in the area where there is British Embassy Moscow or British Consulate General Ekaterinburg, they will try to send a consular officer to support you, where timing and location allow.
+You will always be able to speak to trained consular staff on the telephone +7 495 956 7200 (Option 1 for English then Option 2 for consular services) 24/7.

 -